top of page

 While family-supported mortgages offer clear advantages, there are important factors to consider:

-• Family financial risk: If you default on the mortgage, family savings or property equity used as security could be at risk.
+• Family financial risk: If we default on the mortgage, family savings or property equity used as security could be at risk.

 • Legal agreements: Clear contracts should outline the terms of support, including duration and responsibilities.